Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Aguadilla Pueblo

-Cerro Cabrera.
+Casas de Colores Aguadilla - Pintalto.
 A colorful hillside community with dozens of painted houses and apartment rentals.
+Walk up the stairs and through the local neighborhood!

 El Parterre.
-A plaza with a natural spring and stream passing through it in the center of the downtown.
+A tree covered plaza with a natural cold spring and a series of canals passing through it.

 Along the promenade are several kiosks and restaurants serving coffee, pastries, fried food, the fisherman’s catch, tropical cocktails, frozen paletas and a range of Puerto Rican cuisine.
-As night falls and the sun sets, locals in cars with souped up speakers and buses with equipped with train horns and lights roll into town for a vibrant night out.
+As night falls and the sun sets, locals cruise into town in cars with souped-up speakers and buses equipped with train horns and lights for a vibrant night out.

 Sal de Mar.
 A seafood restaurant across the street from Mint with a rooftop overlooking the ocean.
 Their menu specializes in dishes like Caribbean lobster, fried mahi mahi bites, ceviche and crab empanadas.